Please upload your application via the online application by Friday, March 29 at 10am. The application must consist of the following five items:

 The application should begin by stating the nature of the proposed project and then explain to the Selection Committee what you intend to do.
 It should include not only the activities that you plan to undertake but also how they will be accomplished, by whom, where, and when.
 It should also indicate why you want to do this project.
 In this section you might refer to current ideas related to architecture, planning, design, and/or urban and regional development and to the social significance of your proposed project.
 Last, the statement should indicate who will benefit and how so, whether from the project or its findings (if it is a research project).

 Be sure to explicitly address the three points in the above paragraph: (1) project description, (2) project rationale, and (3) expected benefits.
 These three topics may be used as sub-titles in organizing your text.
 Make every effort to provide a clear description of your proposed project and what you hope to accomplish.
 This means organizing your ideas, writing effectively, and using visual materials strategically.

 The selection committee will comprise members of the Columbia University faculty and outside architects and scholars familiar with the life and work of Percival Goodman.
 Among the criteria for evaluation will be the social relevance and potential impact of the proposed project and the applicant’s abiding commitment to the issues it raises.

 The recipient will be asked to submit intermittent progress reports to the committee over the course of the Fellowship and, at its conclusion, a final report including documentation of the project which will be submitted to the school archives.
-A portion of the prize money will be withheld until the submission of the final report.
 The project must take place within one year after graduating from Columbia University.

 Previous submissions are available for review at the reference desk in Avery Library.